 3. Your child may miss out on making awesome memories like these

 Polish mum of two, Izabela Urbaniak, creates a photography series each year, called Summertime.
-It’s made up of monochrome images of her children enjoying their holidays, without any form of screen – no televisions or smart devices.
+It’s made up of images of her children enjoying their holidays, without any form of screen – no televisions or smart devices.

 MORE Entertainment and Technology

-4. It’s affecting children’s social skills
+4. It’s affecting our kids’ social skills

 Remember what it was like to have a real conversation with someone?
 One that didn’t involve emojis or LOLing, but stretched for a couple of hours and involved copious amounts of milk and biscuits?
 Sadly, many of our children will never know the joy of simply being involved in daily face-to-face conversation, because the digital world makes it so much easier to just send a text.

-Scientists at UCLA did a study, and discovered that children who went for five days without any form of screen time, did significantly better at reading human emotions, than a group from the same school that spent hours each day using electronic devices.
+Scientists at UCLA did a study, and discovered that children who went for five days without any form of screen time, did significantly better at reading human emotions than a group from the same school that spent hours each day using electronic devices.

 5. You reap what you sow